Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Supplementary Material

 \subsubsection{Authors' Comparative analysis on GenApp}

-Figure \ref{fig:image2} showcases the resulting clusters for GenApp by CHGNN and COGCN models.
+Figure \ref{fig:image2} showcases the resulting clusters for GenApp by CHGNN and COGCN++ models.
 Functionally, GenApp is an application that creates insurance policies and processes customer-claims.
 Hence it has two types of databases and datasets - the customer database \& customer dataset, as well as a group of policy databases (house, motor, vehicle etc.) and a policy dataset.
 This entire codebase is broken into two main logical groups (containing code and data) - the $1^{st}$ deals with customer acquisition and the $2^{nd}$ deals with policies bought and claimed by customers.
 It is implemented as a monolithic COBOL codebase that contains $30$ program nodes and $10$ resource nodes.
 Hence, on the whole, resource nodes contribute to $25\%$ of all available nodes in the software.
-After running COGCN and CHGNN on Genapp, we carefully analyse both outputs and observe the following differences between the two results.
+After running COGCN++ and CHGNN on Genapp, we carefully analyse both outputs and observe the following points.

-\begin{itemize} \item We notice that both COGCN and CHGNN are successfully able to identify and isolate the \textit{Customer Dataset} and \textit{Customer Database} services. \item However, unlike CHGNN that partitions the policy functionality into two clean services - \textit{Policy Dataset} and \textit{Policy Database}.
-COGCN mixes some functionality of both clusters together.
-As seen in COGCN's output, the policy dataset - \textit{vsam-ksdspoly} has been mixed with other policy tables.
+\begin{itemize} \item We notice that both COGCN++ and CHGNN are successfully able to identify and isolate the \textit{Customer Dataset}, \textit{Policy Dataset}, \textit{Policy Database} and \textit{Customer Database} services. \item However, unlike CHGNN that clubs the \textit{business rules} functionality with \textit{Customer Dataset} - COGCN++ chooses to club it with \textit{Policy Database}.
+As a result, COGCN++ creates a huge cluster that dominates the other clusters with respect to the number of artifacts.
+This size imbalance has many practical implications on the ground - as detailed by \textit{R2} in Table \ref{tab:outliers}.

 \end{itemize}